intuition-dev/mbCLIx/docsSrc/src/cms.md

             }
         });

-    method `createUser()` creates a new user in database with email and password, then a new entry with user is created in `editors` collection and then the method `firebaseAuth.sendPasswordResetEmail()` sends an email with reset password to the new created user.
+    method `createUser()` creates a new user in database with email and password, then a new entry with user is created in `editors` collection and then the method `FireStoreAuth.sendPasswordResetEmail()` sends an email with reset password to the new created user.

 1. The other CRUD operations works by the same/similar analogy.